Accompanying family member to a person who has been granted permanent residence or Danish citizenship in connection with work or study

 You must submit:

-If you are a child and are in Denmark with one parent (your sponsor), you must submit:
+If you are a child and are in Denmark with one parent, you must also submit:

 Expect to use